mickaelpicaflor/sass/README.md

 - **Bundle**

-In most of the project this will be absent, but if you want/need to, you can add bundle name in front of classname.
+In most of the project this will be absent, but if you want/need to, you can add bundle name in front of class name.
 Imho it reduces a lot class visibility buit is totally up to you.

 - **Component**